Monitoring of the Woman and Fetus During Pregnancy

 - ART should be initiated in pregnant women prior to receiving results of ARV-resistance tests.
 ART should be modified, if necessary, based on the results of the resistance assay (BIII).

-- Women taking ART during pregnancy should undergo standard glucose screening at 24 to 28 weeks’ gestation (AIII).
-Some experts suggest glucose screening early in pregnancy for women who are receiving protease inhibitor (PI)-based regimens initiated before pregnancy, in accordance with recommendations for women who are at risk for glucose intolerance (BIII).
+- Women who are taking ART during pregnancy should undergo standard glucose screening at 24 to 28 weeks’ gestation (AIII).
+Some experts suggest glucose screening early in pregnancy for women who are receiving protease inhibitor (PI)-based regimens that were initiated before pregnancy, in accordance with recommendations for women who are at risk for glucose intolerance (BIII).
 For more information on PIs, see Combination Antiretroviral Drug Regimens and Maternal and Neonatal Outcomes.

 - Amniocentesis, if clinically indicated, should be performed on women with HIV only after initiation of an effective ART regimen and, ideally, when HIV RNA levels are undetectable (BIII).
 If a woman with detectable HIV RNA levels requires amniocentesis, consultation with an expert in the management of HIV in pregnancy should be considered (BIII).